onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

 > It is necessary to define a form of elitism, of ideas or people, that will take advantage of expertise but not remove control of a system from the end users.
 Ignoring elite knowledge in favour of a pretense at completely horizontal governance will not eliminate elitism, it willonly create hidden oligarchies dominated by those without the expertise required, usually celebrity personalities.
 >
 > In allowing this form of elitism, ultimate choice must always be left with the entire user group.
 An epistemic community is a knowledge resource only.
 Superior knowledge can only be forced to work for the wellbeing of the entire user group if authority remains with the entire user group and the epistemic community is forced to remain completely transparent and permeable.
 Science may dream of brilliant innovations, but the user group controls whether those are implemented or created.
 This authority also provides the incentive for transparency and knowledge bridges to explain reasoning to the entire group." - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)

-> "Promoting ideas also allows auditing of an idea without all the unrelated distraction of attached personalities." - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)

 > "It is the responsibility of each user in an open system to educate themselves to their own level of comfort using the data and user population at each level to inform themselves.
 Their input and decision making impact would then be commensurate with the expertise they acquire.
 The epistemic community in the centre should not need to protect themselves from demands orattacks from completely uninformed users.
 The circles of expertise which promoted them to the centre should also verify and explain their findings to the outer circles" - [Binding Chaos, by Heather Marsh](https://georgiebc.files.wordpress.com/2013/05/bindingchaos6x9.pdf)